 - World Heritage sites in sight are a must

 - You demand that your children be well versed in history as well as the arts

 - Your sugar cravings are of high priority

 Parque das Nações

 In the coastal parish of Parque das Nacoes, new is the new norm.
 After a tremendous period of renovations for the 1998 World Fair, it has continued to transform, once an unattractive industrial zone, now a buzzing district, representing everything new while honoring everything old.
-And as such, it is the city’s milestone for total innovation.
+And as such, it is the city’s keystone for total innovation.

 Along the coast, the evidence is in the architecture.
 A landscape of the future develops on the waterfront, erected in glass and steel, like the Vasco da Gama shopping mall, International Fair complex, and gravity-bending buildings holding offices and large loft apartments, and large modern-style homes with abundant space fill the coast.
 The sleek Oriente Station is a special wonder, and the must-see brilliance of Pavilhao de Portugal, renowned for its undulating roof.

 Despite the new, water still rules the area, host to one of the world’s biggest aquariums, Oceanarium and a Marina, the water themed twin towers of Sao Gabriel and Sao Rafael, resembling the pivotal ships of Vasco da Gama.
 The background (of everything) is crystal blue, with sandy beaches, exotic greenery, and sculpture gardens, with street art adding character to the quiet boardwalks; where, when on a stroll, the view of Europe’s longest bridge ...
 Vasco da Gama Bridge, stretches over 10.5 miles across the Tagus River, is unprecedented.
 All praise to da Gama for the inspiration.

 This futuristic beach town is for you if ...

 - Water, steel, and glass are also a part of your DNA